-The Kovacic Laboratory, launched in the fall of 2011, is a well-established research facility under the umbrella of the Cardiovascular Research Center at Icahn School of Medicine in New York City.
+The Kovacic Laboratory, launched in the fall of 2011, is a well-established research facility under the umbrella of the Cardiovascular Research Institute at Icahn School of Medicine at Mount Sinai in New York City.
 Building on our many research successes, our laboratory is dedicated to making new and game-changing discoveries related to cardiovascular disease and to blockages of the heart arteries (coronary artery disease) – the leading cause of mortality in the United States and the world.

 Under Dr. Kovacic’s leadership, the laboratory has initiated a major project at Mount Sinai to investigate the genetics of important cardiovascular conditions.
 In particular, we have a major interest in fibromuscular dysplasia (FMD), spontaneous coronary artery dissection (SCAD) and cervical artery dissection (CvAD), and are actively investigating the cellular and genetic problems that cause these diseases.
 This research involves identifying patients with FMD, SCAD or CvAD, and then investigating the cell and gene problems from which these patients suffer.
 Together, through these and other studies, it is our long-term scientific goal to make meaningful inroads into the prevention and treatment of cardiovascular disease.